martintrojer/carddown/README.md

 ## Terminology

-  - *Leech*
+  - *Leech*:
     A card that you have failed to remember multiple times.
-A Leech cards slows your learning progress and should be pruned from your deck, spit into multiple cards or written in a different way.
+A leech card slows your learning progress and should be pruned from your deck, split into multiple cards, or written in a different way.
-  - *Orphan*
+  - *Orphan*:
-    A card that doesn't exists in its current form in the source files.
+    A card that doesn't exist in its current form in the source files.
 This can happen if you change or delete a card in the source file.
 Orphan cards can be pruned by the audit command.

 ## Rationale

-- I have a lot of notes in markdown, some of them contains facts that I want to be able to recall easily.
-- I want to use a cli tool for drilling these facts that is simple and easy to use and install.
+- I want to use a CLI tool for drilling these facts that is simple and easy to use and install.
-- I want to easily mark facts in my notes (turn them into flashcards).
-- I want a single markdown file to contain an arbitrary number of flashcards.
-- I edit my notes often, and move stuff around within and between files.
-- I want to the tool to keep track of the cards I want to practice, even when they move.
+- I want the tool to keep track of the cards I want to practice, even when they move.
 - I want to be able to constrain what to practice via tags.
-- I want to the tool to keep track of my progress and adjust the practice schedule accordingly.
+- I want the tool to keep track of my progress and adjust the practice schedule accordingly.
-- I want to explore different spaced repetition algorithms.

 ## Acknowledgements